WilliamBerryiii/WilliamBerryiii.github.io/_posts/2014-05-03-hbase-thrift-csharp-session-management.md

 1. Building a client object
 1. Authentication via basic, kerberos, etc.
 1. Perhaps prefetching some data to make sure the connection is solid.

-<div>Each of these steps by itself is inconsequential; but, in an API
-environment where you are constantly serving requests, paying the overhead can quickly become costly.
-To combat the overhead we can create N instances of session objects, keep them in a queue and dole them out as needed to callers.<div>
+Each of these steps by itself is inconsequential; but, in an API environment where you are constantly serving requests, paying the overhead can quickly become costly.
+To combat the overhead we can create N instances of session objects, keep them in a queue and dole them out as needed to callers.

-<div>There are a few features of the pool manager we need to consider when
-working with HBase or other DBs that provide multiple routes to the data (think master-master or active-active arangements).
+There are a few features of the pool manager we need to consider when working with HBase or other DBs that provide multiple routes to the data (think master-master or active-active arangements).
 Typically, a thrift server instance will run on each of the region servers in your cluster.
 That